matrix-org/matrix-spec-proposals/proposals/XXXX-capability-access-control-for-media.md

 (An alternative to [MSC3910](https://github.com/matrix-org/matrix-spec-proposals/pull/3910), [MSC3911](https://github.com/matrix-org/matrix-spec-proposals/pull/3911), and [MSC3916](https://github.com/matrix-org/matrix-spec-proposals/pull/3916).)

 ## Motivation

+In Matrix, "everything happens in a room," yet media exists outside of rooms.
+Anyone who knows the `media_id` for a media object can request (and receive) that object from the homeserver.
-MSC3910 and MSC3911 describe the issues succinctly:
+This leads to a number of issues, which MSC3910 and MSC3911 describe succinctly:

 > Currently, access to media in Matrix has the following problems:
 >